 There are very few books that have ripped my heart out and mended it quite like The Fault in Our Stars has.
 This book is beautiful in every single way: it’s the perfect length, its plot advancement is steady, and the characters are realistic.
 This is one of the only books I’ve ever read that I continuously had to put down while reading and ask myself, Was that okay?

 The Fault in Our Stars tells the story of Hazel Grace Lancaster, a teenager who’s suffering from terminal cancer.
 Through a support group she meets Augustus Waters and they quickly form a friendship that breeds love.
 They teach each other what life is all about, and they go on wonderful adventures free from fear and illness.
-Really, the cancer in this story is second to the love that Hazel and Gus share, which is quite remarkable.
+Really, the cancer in this story is second to the love that Hazel and Gus share.

 Ultimately, we know that cancer must pillage this relationship, the lives of these two characters, and the lives of all the people who know them.
 This is why I love John Green’s dedication so much: he dedicated this absolutely epic story to Esther Earl, a nerdfighter who died of cancer in 2010.
 This dedication, and the book it belongs to, proves that cancer can’t take away your legacy.

 I’ve just got to get this spoiler off my chest:

 When I found out it was Gus who was going to die first I was devastated, and shocked, and broken.
 Gus was supposed to be safe.
 Gus was supposed to be the one to watch Hazel die.
 I don’t know what it is about this twist that made me feel sick to my stomach; I guess it’s because I was proven wrong.
 There are no sure things in this life.
 Gus was in remission, on the mend, and yet he’s the one to lose his life first.
 He had an 85% chance of surviving cancer-free, and yet he was a part of that 15% that couldn’t.